2022 French Open women's singles draw, results - Roland Garros

 Instead, the other top contenders include 2018 Roland Garros winner Simona Halep of Romania (potential Swiatek fourth-round foe) and world No. 3 Paula Badosa of Spain (potential Swiatek semifinal foe).

-Czech Barbora Krejcikova, who won in Paris last year while unseeded, hasn’t played in more than two months due to an elbow injury but is in the draw as the No. 2 seed.

-Tunisian Ons Jabeur (opposite half from Swiatek), the runner-up to Swiatek in the last significant clay-court lead-up event in Rome, was upset in the first round.
+The bottom half of the draw was ravaged in the first round with four of the top five seeds upset: No. 2 Barbora Krejcikova, the defending champion, plus No. 5 Anett Kontaveit, No. 6 Ons Jabeur and No. 10 Garbine Muguruza.

-Naomi Osaka, unseeded after taking time off last year, opens against American Amanda Anisimova, who knocked Osaka out of the Australian Open.
+Naomi Osaka, unseeded after taking time off last year, lost her opening match to American Amanda Anisimova, who also knocked Osaka out of the Australian Open.

 OlympicTalk is on Apple News.
 Favorite us!